calebS24/WhatsApp-Message-Scheduler/README.md

 - **popup.html**: The user interface for the extension, where users input message details.
 - **popup.js**: Contains JavaScript logic to handle form submissions and reset/reload actions.
 - **background.js**: Handles scheduling logic, opening WhatsApp Web, and automating message sending.
-- **content.js**: Injects code into WhatsApp Web to simulate clicking the "Send" button.
+- **content.js**: To Inject code into WhatsApp Web to simulate clicking the "Send" button.

 ---